stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace/index.md

 **Create Secret:**

-Let's create a secret called `gcs-secret` in `dev` namespace with access credentials to our desired GCS bucket,
+Let's create a Secret called `gcs-secret` in `dev` namespace with access credentials to our desired GCS bucket,

 ```bash
 $ echo -n 'changeit' > RESTIC_PASSWORD